tesa1/ChIP_Zwart_public/README.md

 It may happen that the piepline returns errors saying that certain python or R packages are not found even though the `chip_zwart_public` conda environment is loaded. <br>
 You may have conda envs installed already on your system which do not work well with activated `chip_zwart_public`.
 One way to try to solve this is to continuously deactivate all conda envs by typing `conda deactivate` until all the environment are detached.

-Now load again the ChIP pipeline environment by typing `conda activate chip_zwart_public`. <br> Check then that the pipeline is using the correct python version by typing `which python`. <br> The command should return something like `/home/your.name/.conda/envs/chip_zwart_public/bin/python` instead of `/usr/bin/python`.
+Now load again the ChIP Zwart public pipeline environment by typing `conda activate chip_zwart_public`. <br> Check then that the pipeline is using the correct python version by typing `which python`. <br> The command should return something like `/home/your.name/.conda/envs/chip_zwart_public/bin/python` instead of `/usr/bin/python`.

 Another frequent problem is dos/mac line endings and hidden characters on the `peakCalling_sampleConfig_example.txt` file.
 If you have dos2unix installed on your system you can try running `dos2unix peakCalling_sampleConfig_example.txt`